Term Life Insurance Coverage

 If the initial term of the policy comes to an end, the policy may be renewed.
 However, it is important to note that the renewal premium will be higher than premiums during the initial policy term.

-As an additional benefit, the policy owner may have the option to convert a term policy to a permanent life insurance policy*, during a specified period, without answering additional medical questions or undergoing a new medical exam.
+As an additional benefit, the policy owner may have the option to convert a term policy to a life insurance policy with long-term protection*, during a specified period, without answering additional medical questions or undergoing a new medical exam.
 Life insurance needs may change over time, so this conversion benefit can be a great option for evolving needs.